OpenHD/Documentation/general/OpenHD-vs-competition.md

 **WFB-NG**: Modified version of the AirCrack driver, improved channels + static* TX-Power override [8812au].

-**Ruby FPV**: Using old OpenHD drivers based on a very old Aircrack driver, static* TX-Power override [8812au].
+**Ruby FPV**: Using old OpenHD drivers based on a very old Aircrack driver, reboot required on TX-Power override [8812au].

 **EZ-Wifibroadcast**: Fixed MCS, fixed tx-power, only 2.4GHz [ath9k].

-*For changing another device needs to be connected to both air and ground, and new levels must be set + a reboot is needed.
+*For changing, another device needs to be connected to both air and ground, and new levels must be set + a reboot is needed.

 ## Main Disadvantages